wanglab1/tpGPT/README.md

 # tpGPT

-**tpGPT** is an R package that uses GPT models to generate optimized target gene panels based on tissue type, cancer type, and cell type.
-Designed for genomics researchers, this package integrates seamlessly with downstream tools like SmartImpute for single-cell transcriptome data analysis.
+**tpGPT** To improve the targeted imputation approach of SmartImpute, the selection of an informative gene panel is performed using a GPT model with the R software package tpGPT.
+In tpGPT, researchers can specify parameters such as cancer type, tissue type, and cell type to enrich the default panel with additional genes relevant to their particular research focus.

 ## Features

 - **Target Gene Panel Generation**: Generate marker gene panels tailored to specific tissue, cancer, and cell types.
 - **GPT Integration**: Leverages the OpenAI GPT model for intelligent and context-aware gene selection.
-- **Flexible Usage**: Mock mode available for testing and documentation without requiring API calls.

 ## Installation